idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 ### Conclusion

-In this updated example, I've integrated the Java classes (`Team`, `Process`, `TeamService`) into the flow, abstracting the logic from the servlet and using the service layer to handle the business logic of assigning a process to a team.
+In this updated example, I've integrated the Java classes (`Department`, `Process`, `TeamService`) into the flow, abstracting the logic from the servlet and using the service layer to handle the business logic of assigning a process to a department.
 These Java classes provide a clean structure for your application, helping organize your code into logical components while allowing you to interact with the database via JDBC.

 ### **Project Presentation: Developer Onboarding Management Platform**